• Skip to main content

 We call it tikoy in the Philippines, home to the oldest Chinatown in the world.
 These days, it comes in so many flavors.
 In the photo above, tikoy in strawberry, pandan, corn and purple yam (ube) flavors.

-I grew up with tikoy.
+I grew up eating tikoy.
 Even when I was still too young to go to school, I watched my grandfather slice the rice cake, dip the slices in beaten egg and fry the slippery pieces until they were golden and the egg had turned into a lightly crisp crust.

 What is nian gao made of?